All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Individuals with a history of frequent infections or slow recovery.
 These patients may already have marginal immune function that could be further compromised during weight loss.

 Patients who have difficulty maintaining adequate nutrition on GLP-1 therapy.
 When appetite suppression is so profound that food intake drops to very low levels, immune-critical nutrient intake may suffer.
-Ta1 can support immune function while nutritional strategies are optimized.
+Ta1 can support immune function while nutritional strategies are improved.

 Those undergoing weight loss during cold and flu season or other periods of increased infection exposure.
 The practical concern of catching respiratory infections during the most active phase of weight loss is a reasonable one, and immune support during high-exposure periods is a straightforward application.